ma-xu/hpc_yolo3/README.md

    ```
    After this, you will see your job id, like 999444.
 A few seconds latter, a log file will generated, named as hpc_999444.log.

+   Once filed or completed, you will get an email.

+   Detected images will be in Images/results.
+Detected information will be in Images/outputs.